 The Ballad of The Drover’s Dog is twin to iconic Australian poet Henry Lawson’s Harry Dale The Drover, that wistful if overwrought tragedy of the homeward bound stock-man who, along with his faithful hound, comes to grief in the flooded creek.
-Playing at a pub in Pontadawe, in South Wales, we sang the story of Bluey, the brave blue cattle dog.
+Playing at a pub in Pontadawe, in South Wales, we sang the story of Bluey, a brave blue cattle dog.
 As ever, the audience took the song seriously albeit sardonically.
-But this time it was different – knowing smile flickered across many faces.
-Afterwards, folk came up to us and asked if we heard of Swansea Jack.
+But this time it was different – knowing smiles flickered across many faces.
+Afterwards, folk came up to us and asked if we heard of Swansea Jack, a local hero of yore who’d rescued sundry dogs and humans from the wild Bristol Channel until meeting dying a sailor’s death.
 Read the notes that accompany the song.
 Greater love hath no dog.
 Inspired by Henry, this story references council by-laws governing Sydney’s famous Bondi Beach.

-From The Ballad of The Drovers Dog, it is only a hop, step, and a boot scoot to that song that dares not mention its name, a rollicking cross between The Man From Snowy River and Seven Brides For Seven Brothers, It is likewise loosely based on a true story, as is Capricorn Cowboy.
-We were doing a gig in cairns, in the tropical far north of Australia, against a backdrop of frogs and cicadas, street noise and broken and breaking glasses.
+From The Ballad of The Drovers Dog, it is only a hop, step, and a boot scoot to that song that dares not mention its name, a rollicking cross between The Man From Snowy River and Seven Brides For Seven Brothers.
+It is loosely based on a true story – it was actually banned on our local radio station.
+As is Capricorn Cowboy: we were doing a gig in Cairns, in the tropical far north of Australia, against a backdrop of frogs and cicadas, street noise and broken and breaking glasses.
 One of the floor singers was Henry, a wannabe country & western singer.
 And country music of the cowboy variety is a thread that runs through most of these songs and stories.
 Three quarter time, regardless of the subject matter.
 I Still Call Mongolia Home, notwithstanding its title and subject matter, is a cowboy song through and through, dedicated as it is to The Duke himself.
 And Summer Is The Time, a Viking saga that meanders all over the map , resolves into a finale that would not be out of place in Oklahoma!
 Well, sort of.
 Listen to it and also the story of Henry below.

 Postscript – a cowboy like me